woydziak/IGEL-Docs/Docs/HOWTO-Run-VMs-on-MacOS-Intel.md

 ## MacOS (Intel) Ventura (13.x) bridged Networking works with VirtualBox (7.0.4)

-VirtualBox (7.0.4) supports bridged networking on MacOS (Intel) Monterey.
+VirtualBox (7.0.4) supports bridged networking on MacOS (Intel) Ventura.

 Details for creating IGEL OS VM on VirtualBox can be found in: